 Section 3.
 Fossils exempted.
 Fossils, as defined in [section 2], are not minerals and are exempt from the provisions of this title.

 Section 4.
 Codification instruction.
 (1) [Sections 1 and 2] are intended to be codified as an integral part of Title 1, chapter 4, and the provisions of Title 1, chapter 4, apply to [sections 1 and 2].

 (2) [Section 3] is intended to be codified as an integral part of Title 82, and the provisions of Title 82 apply to [section 3].

-NEW SECTION.
 Section 5.
 Saving clause.
-[This act] does not affect penalties that were incurred, or proceedings in federal courts inferior to the Ninth Circuit Court of Appeals that were begun before [the effective date of this act].
+[This act] does not affect penalties that were incurred or proceedings in courts that were begun before [the effective date of this act].

 - END -